nothing2obvi/pixelfin/README.md

 Pixelfin is a little Flask app + generator script that lets you quickly produce HTML galleries of your Jellyfin libraries, showing which image types (Primary, ClearArt, Backdrops, Logos, etc.) are present — and which ones are missing.
 It creates a clear, scrollable gallery with clickable images and a missing-image summary table.

-I built this entirely with **ChatGPT**, because I have literally zero coding experience.
+I built this entirely with **ChatGPT**, because I have **literally zero coding experience**.
 It works for me, and I personally use it to keep track of artwork across my Jellyfin setup.
 If you’re better at coding than me (which is basically everyone), feel free to improve it or collaborate — I’d love that.

 ---

+## Screenshots

 ## 🙋 About This Project

 This project is **functional, not perfect or polished**.

 I have **literally zero coding experience** — everything here was stitched together with the help of ChatGPT.
 I thought it might be useful to someone else, so I decided to share it.
 Please be kind and patient if you run into rough edges.

 If you try it out:
 - Sometimes things just need a **restart**.
 - Make sure `history.json` exists as an **empty file**, not a folder.
+- Depending on the size of the library, it can take some time.

 This tool works for me, and I actively use it to manage artwork in my own Jellyfin setup.
 If you’re more experienced, you’ll almost certainly see ways to improve it.
 Contributions, fixes, and feedback are all very welcome, but I honestly wouldn't know how to act upon them without help.
 I'm just being real with you.
 I’d love to collaborate with anyone who finds this interesting.